apideck-libraries/portman/README.md

 - **openApiOperationId (String)** : References to the OpenAPI operationId. (example: `leadsAll`)
 - **openApiOperationIds (Array)** : References to an array of OpenAPI operationIds, example: `['leadsAll', 'companiesAll', 'contactsAll']`
 - **openApiOperation (String)** : References to a combination of the OpenAPI method & path (example: `GET::/crm/leads`)
-- **openApiRequest (String | optional)** : References to the OpenAPI request body content-type (supports wildcards like `application/*`) to use for the contract test.
-If not defined, the default request content-type from OpenAPI will be used.
-- **openApiResponse (String | optional)** : References to the OpenAPI response object code or `code::content-type` (supports wildcards like `text/*`) to use for the contract test.
-If not defined, the first response object from OpenAPI will be used.
 - **excludeForOperations (Array | optional)** : References to OpenAPI operations that will be skipped for targeting, example: `["leadsAdd", "GET::/crm/leads/{id}"]`

 - **responseBodyTests (Array)** : Array of key/value pairs of properties & values in the Postman response body.